Kintyre/ksconf/docs/source/random.rst

     you installed.
 Look at the local conf file and observe your changes.
 Now go edit the saved search and restore some attribute to it's original value (the most obvious one here would be the ``search`` attribute), but that's tricky if it's multiple lines.
 Now go look at the local conf file again.
-If you updated it with *exactly* the same value, then that attribute will have been completely removed from the local file.
+If you've updated it with *exactly* the same value, then that attribute will have been completely removed from the local file.
 This is in fact a neat trick that can be used to revert local changes to allow future updates to "pass-though" unimpeded.
 In SHC scenarios, this may be your only option to remove local settings.